huggingface/huggingface_hub/tasks/src/object-detection/about.md

 ## Use Cases

 ### Autonomous Driving
-Perhaps one of the most significant use cases of object detection is autonomous driving.
-Self-driving cars use object detection to detect pedestrians, bicycles traffic lights and road signs to decide on which step it should take.
+Object detection is widely used for computer vision in autonomous driving.
+Self-driving cars use object detection to detect pedestrians, bicycles, traffic lights and road signs to decide on which step it should take.

 ### Object Tracking in Matches
 Object detection systems are widely used in sports, where the ball, or a player is tracked for monitoring and refereeing during matches.